HidirA/Event-KeyCodes/README.md

 # Event-KeyCodes
-Tool developed to retrieve event keycodes for 'keydown' events
+Tool developed to retrieve event keycodes for 'keydown' events written in Vanilla HTML, CSS and Javascript (no frameworks used)